Aside from spiritual and pastoral callings, I consider social justice to be the most important part of my calling as a minister.

-My congregation played a meaningful role in the recent formation of the Merrimack Valley Chapter of Showing Up for Racial Justice (SURJ).
-We have striven to be supportive of the Black Lives Matter movement, participating in local vigils and rallies.
+My former congregation played a meaningful role in the recent formation of the Merrimack Valley Chapter of Showing Up for Racial Justice (SURJ).
+My current congregation has been a leader in holding Greater Littleton Interfaith Council (GLIC) Black Lives Matters vigils since the spring of 2020 and participating in other Black Lives Matter vigils and rallies locally.
 I have led several worship services at my congregation on aspects of the movement for black lives as well as topics such as white privilege and white supremacy.

 In the fall of 2016, I responded to a clergy call to be in solidarity with the the Standing Rock Sioux and participate in an interfaith worship service and rally in the fight against the Dakota Access Pipeline.
 I joined 500 clergy from around the country in Standing Rock, North Dakota.
 When I returned to Massachusetts, I did the best I could to share what I had learned.

 Sample of articles on social justice matters

 - Vigils honor Floyd, call for an end to racial injustice (in Wicked Local)

 - Westford rally supports abortion access (in Wicked Local)

 - Andover vigil for Charlottesville brings community solidarity (in Andover Townsman)

 - Andover minister visits North Dakota for pipeline protest, prayer service (in Andover Townsman)